-On October 8, 1916, after having served in Belgium for some ten weeks, the 1st Battalion had been ordered from Belgium to return south; upon having entrained at Poperinghe, the Newfoundlanders were transported back into France, and back into the area of - and the...
-First Battle of - the Somme.
+On October 8, after having served in Belgium since the end of that July, the Newfoundland Battalion had been ordered to return south and was to be transported back into France, and back into the area of the...First Battle of the Somme.

-Then almost immediately, just four days after its return, on October 12 the 1st Battalion of the Newfoundland Regiment had again been ordered to take to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.
+Just four days after the unit's return to France from Belgium, on October 12 of 1916, the 1st Battalion of the Newfoundland Regiment was again ordered to take to the offensive; it was at a place called Gueudecourt, the vestiges of a village some dozen or so kilometres to the south-east of Beaumont-Hamel.

-The encounter was to prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.
+The action was to prove to be another ill-conceived and costly affair - two hundred and thirty-nine casualties all told - for little gain.